lagovsp/ram/README.md

 ## Notes

 - The machine does not control any uninitialized cells access.
 In case of reaching such, random value is generated as its content.
-Logs disclose that occurrences with the corresponding message
+Logs disclose these occurrences with the corresponding messages
 - There is no any prompts or tips on the emerged issue with the source code correctness.
 Error message is the only sign of the ill-formed source code
 - All the functions are to be in capitals with a mandatory parentheses following (even for `HALT()`)